 Braiding Sweetgrass by Robin Wall Kimmerer

 Reading this book made me want to quit my political science degree and become an ecologist.
 I learned so much from this book about plants, traditional Indigenous knowledge and the importance of nature on human wellbeing.
-If you’re looking for a book to learn something new (but in a fun way), I recommend this book.
+If you’re looking for to learn something new (but in a fun way), I recommend this book.

 Print News: Charlotte Alden